Vivek Ranadivé

-Vivek Yeshwant Ranadivé (/viːˈvɛk ˌrʌnəˈdɪveɪ/ vee-VEK-_-RUN-ə-DIV-ay; born 7 October 1957) is an Indian-American business executive, engineer, author, speaker and philanthropist.
-Ranadivé is the founder and former chief executive officer (CEO) of TIBCO Software, a business intelligence software company, and of Teknekron Software Systems.
+Vivek Yeshwant Ranadivé (/viːˈvɛk ˌrʌnəˈdɪveɪ/ vee-VEK-_-RUN-ə-DIV-ay; born 7 October 1957) is an American business executive, engineer, author, speaker and philanthropist Ranadivé is the founder and former chief executive officer (CEO) of TIBCO Software, a business intelligence software company, and of Teknekron Software Systems.
 Ranadivé is also a co-owner and chairman of the National Basketball Association's Sacramento Kings.
 In 2022, Ranadivé purchased a Minor League Baseball franchise, the Sacramento River Cats.

 Early life and career

-Ranadivé grew up in the Juhu area of Mumbai, India, and was the youngest of three children, in a Chandraseniya Kayastha Prabhu family.
+Ranadivé grew up in the Juhu area of Mumbai, India, and was the youngest of three children.
 He studied at the Bombay International School, located at Babulnath, Mumbai.
-He is the nephew of the Indian Communist leaders Balkrishna Trimbak Ranadive and Ahilya Rangnekar.
+He is the great-nephew of the Indian Communist leaders Balkrishna Trimbak Ranadive and Ahilya Rangnekar.
 At 16, Ranadivé was admitted by MIT, but in the 1970s the Indian government did not financially support Indians who wanted to study abroad.
 Ranadivé talked his way into the office of the Reserve Bank of India and got the required currency to cover one quarter of the tuition.

 After earning bachelor's and master's degrees in electrical engineering from MIT, he obtained an MBA from Harvard Business School in 1983.
 While at MIT, Ranadivé started his first company, a UNIX consulting company.
 He also held management and engineering positions with Ford Motor Company, M/A-Com Linkabit and Fortune Systems.